handolab/CUTE-roadmap-generator/README.md

 ## Overview about project
-The CUTE roadmap is an action plan to improve the DIGCOMPEDU in a higher education institution (it would be used in a Center, Faculty, School, etc.).
-It is a modular roadmap that can include a single module initially and be expanded according to the needs of the specific institution.
+This Roadmap generator tool has been development in the Project CUTE “ Competencies for Universities - using Technology in Education” during IO2 as a tool to think about and plan tasks using the DigCompEdu to improve digital competencies for university teaching.

 For more information, visit: [CUTE](https://cute.ku.dk/).

 ![landing-cute-roadmap-B-Vista-actual](https://user-images.githubusercontent.com/91458022/169350938-219504f1-65d5-4b09-96fd-ed0c923226d9.jpg)